rorg314/ERC20_Python/README.md

 # ERC20_PythonTemplate
-This repository contains a simple python implementation of the ERC-20 protocol.
+This repository contains a python implementation of a simple blockchain/address/transaction structure that is loosely based on the ERC-20 protocol.
 I use this as a scaffolding for quickly prototyping ideas for new tokens.

 This does not implement a blockchain, but simply stores addresses and transactions in memory (that do not persist).
 In future I plan to create a simulated persistant blockchain for more in depth prototyping, but this template is simply meant to function as a test platform for minting and transacting tokens between addresses.